Information for Participants

 Who is taking part?

-You and about 35 other people from your electoral district will take part in the event.
+You and about 35 other people from your constituency will take part in the event.
 All participants will be drawn at random from the register of residents.
 We make sure that genders and age groups are equally represented.

 Why all this?